agasc/Soundscape-analysis-with-R/README.md

 #### TableFactorAveraged
 a table of two columns, the first one is the directory name and the second one is the factor associated to it.

-###Example (not working for everyone, only to consult for argument formatting)
+### Example (not working for everyone, only to consult for argument formatting)

 #### If you want to obtain a daily variation from different days of a same site

- DirectoryFrom="C:/Users/gamandin/Desktop/DayJune/H1-NO-R2"#res from the function STL_DataPrepFromPumilio.
-Should be a directory with directories inside corresponding to the sites
- DirectoryTo="C:/Users/gamandin/Desktop/DayJuneAveraged/H1-NO-R2" # a new dorectory to save the averaged files TableFactorAveraged=cbind(Sites=dir("C:/Users/gamandin/Desktop/DayJune/H1-NO-R2"),Factor=c("201406","201406","201406","201406","201406"))
+DirectoryFrom="C:/Users/gamandin/Desktop/DayJune/H1-NO-R2"

+DirectoryTo="C:/Users/gamandin/Desktop/DayJuneAveraged/H1-NO-R2"
+ TableFactorAveraged=cbind(Sites=dir("C:/Users/gamandin/Desktop/DayJune/H1-NO-R2"),Factor=c("201406","201406","201406","201406","201406"))

 STLDataPrepAverage(DirectoryFrom=DirectoryFrom,DirectoryTo=DirectoryTo,TableFactorAveraged=TableFactorAveraged)

 ### Example for different sites based on a factor disturbance level

- DirectoryFrom="C:/Users/gamandin/Desktop/YearSTL"#res from the function STL_DataPrepFromPumilio.
-Should be a directory with directories inside corresponding to the sites
- DirectoryTo="C:/Users/gamandin/Desktop/YearSTL_averaged" # a new dorectory to save the averaged files TableFactorAveraged=cbind(Sites=dir("C:/Users/gamandin/Desktop/YearSTL"),Factor=c("H1-HI","H1-HI","H1-HI","H1-NO","H1-NO","H1-NO","H2-HI","H2-HI","H2-HI","H2-NO","H2-NO","H2-NO","H3-ME","H3-ME","H3-ME","H3-NO","H3-NO","H3-NO","H4-HI","H4-HI","H4-HI","H4-NO","H4-NO","H4-NO")) # This table of two columns, the first one are the directory/sites names, the second column report the factor to consider, here the type of habitat
+DirectoryFrom="C:/Users/gamandin/Desktop/YearSTL"

+DirectoryTo="C:/Users/gamandin/Desktop/YearSTL_averaged"

+TableFactorAveraged=cbind(Sites=dir("C:/Users/gamandin/Desktop/YearSTL"),Factor=c("H1-HI","H1-HI","H1-HI","H1-NO","H1-NO","H1-NO","H2-HI","H2-HI","H2-HI","H2-NO","H2-NO","H2-NO","H3-ME","H3-ME","H3-ME","H3-NO","H3-NO","H3-NO","H4-HI","H4-HI","H4-HI","H4-NO","H4-NO","H4-NO"))

 STLDataPrepAverage(DirectoryFrom=DirectoryFrom,DirectoryTo=DirectoryTo,TableFactorAveraged=TableFactorAveraged)